 This homemade, no sugar added applesauce is a breeze to make and even more delicious than the store-bought stuff.
-It’s great for snacking or to use in recipes!
+Great as baby food, a tasty snack for kiddos or to use in recipes!

 How do I not have this fall staple on EBF yet?!
 I use store-bought applesauce all the time, but homemade is exponentially better and so easy to make!

 I love that you can customize how smooth or chunky you want it and you can play around with flavor variations!
 After diving into the world of homemade baby food for Olivia, I quickly realized that applesauce is really similar to homemade apple puree (aka baby food), but I’m not complaining!
 We’re both fans of this tasty treat.

 apples – I recommend choosing a sweet variety like Fuji, Gala or Golden Delicious.

 cinnamon – cinnamon is optional but I personally love adding it to my applesauce.
 It adds that dynamic spice flavor and a hint of sweetness without adding sugar.